-Matthew Shiroma is counsel in the firm's Commercial Litigation department where he practices primarily in the areas of Insurance and Reinsurance Disputes.
+Matthew Shiroma is a partner in the firm's Commercial Litigation department where he practices primarily in the areas of Insurance and Reinsurance Disputes.
 Matthew represents insurers and reinsurers in Connecticut state and federal courts, New York state and federal courts, and in arbitration on a variety of matters involving claims under general liability, property, automobile, life, workers' compensation, and health insurance policies, as well as treaty and facultative reinsurance contracts.

 Matthew is actively engaged in the firm's efforts to promote diversity in the legal profession.
 He serves in a leadership role with the Day Pitney Attorneys of Color Network and is a member of the Diversity & Inclusion Committee.

-Prior to rejoining Day Pitney, Matthew served as a law clerk to the Honorable Michael P. Shea, United States District Judge for the District of Connecticut.
+From 2013-2014, Matthew served as a law clerk to the Honorable Michael P. Shea, United States District Judge for the District of Connecticut.

 Obtained summary judgment on behalf of an insurance company in a construction defect action in New York Supreme Court and successfully defended the appeal to the New York Supreme Court Appellate Division: Second Department.